 As the first Executive Director of the Minnesota AIDS Project, he directed planning and implementation of state-wide HIV prevention and direct care and service programs, and later collaborated with other leaders of HIV-related service agencies on national boards, government agencies, and consensus conferences.
 Throughout the first decade of the AIDS epidemic, he provided national leadership in HIV prevention, care, services, and advocacy.
 His ability to understand the relationships between the parts of complex organizations and to think systemically, which were essential features of his success in Minnesota, are now essential elements of his work at K&A as well.

 Mr. Engstrom received his bachelor's degree in Psychology from the College of Liberal Arts and a Master's degree in Public Health from the School of Public Health, both at the University of Minnesota.

 Joseph "Joey" DeSanto Jones joined K&A in April 2012 after a decade of working in student affairs on campuses and with associations.
 In his role as the Director of Project Development and Communications, he provides high-level intellectual, writing, and communications support to the senior consultants and project teams with both internal and client projects to enhance content, process, and outcomes.
-Joey also manages communications related to the K&A and Change for Learning websites, K&A publications, and social media.
+Joey also manages communications related to the K&A website, K&A publications, and social media.